jamil2018/node-selenium-integration/readme.md

 ## Installation

-- Copy the git repositor
+- Copy the git repository
 - Navigate to the project directory
 - Install project dependencies with npm